21 must buy best Polish souvenirs

 ‘Babushka Dolls is a souvenir that came to Poland from its Soviet past

-These are my absolute favourite and they are so comfortable and warm.
+These are my absolute favourites, and they are so comfortable and warm.

-We have bought wool slippers from a few different markets on your vacation in Poland.
-We like the ones that have hard soles on them and you can wear them outside too.
-Some come in a moccasin form and some in a boot form.
+On your vacation in Poland, we bought wool slippers from a few different markets.
+We like the ones with hard soles, and you can wear them outside too.
+Some come in moccasin and boot form.

-The traditional decorations and patterns on the outside of the slipper also make a great gift for people back home if you live in a cooler climate.
+The traditional decorations and patterns outside the slipper also make a great gift for people back home if you live in a cooler climate.
 This makes the wool slipper one of the best Polish souvenirs.

 Hand made Polish souvenirs are everywhere especially made from leather